biodiversity-exploratories-synthesis/Forest_functions_dataset/README.md

 ## Notes

-- Dung removal has negative values, because different dung types were scaled in order to aggregate them. --> In future, think about how to avoid negative values.
+- Dung_removal_2014 has negative values, because different dung types were scaled in order to aggregate them. --> In future, think about how to avoid negative values.